sourcehut-mirrors/chawan/doc/image.md

 with the default image-mode, Chawan will find the best image display method supported by your terminal.

-However, there are terminals (such as yaft) that support an image output method but do not advertise it (and are therefore left undetected).
-For such terminals, you also have to set "display.image-mode" appropriately.
+If your terminal does not tell Chawan that it can display sixels, you may also have to set "display.image-mode" appropriately.
+See below for further discussion of sixel configuration.

 ## Output formats

 Supported output formats are:

-* The DEC SIXEL format
+* The DEC Sixel format
 * The Kitty terminal graphics protocol

 The former is supported because it's ubiquitiously adopted; the latter